abgox/PSCompletions/README.md

 -   [Manage the completion together.](#available-completions-list "Click it to view the completion list that can be added !")
 -   Switch between languages(`zh-CN`,`en-US`) freely.
 -   Sort completion tab dynamically by frequency of use.
--   Complete content can be customized.
+-   Completion information can be customized.
     -   By modifying the `json` file to achieve.
         > -   It's recommended to modify only the completion prompt description to avoid accidental modification that causes some errors.
-        > -   If you do it, don't use `psc update` to avoid overwriting your customizations.
         > -   If there are problems, please use `psc update <completion>` to overwrite completion
     -   Get the completion file path. `psc which <completion>`